Xh4H/claude-cache-system/README.md

 ```

 ### 5. Backup Considerations
-The Fortris cache is ephemeral and can be rebuilt:
+The claude cache is ephemeral and can be rebuilt:
 ```bash
 # No need to backup cache files
 # Exclude from backups: ~/.claude/cache/